Juniperistic/SpaceSHMUP/README.md

 # SpaceSHMUP
-One of the projects I completed for my 3D Game Dev Class
+One of the projects I completed for my 3D Game Dev Class.
+We worked on this project for about 5 weeks (roughly 1 month).
+It was created using Visual Studio 2022 Community Edition and Unity Hub.
+It also utilizes the coding language of C#.
+It is meant to have aspects to that of Galaga, Galaxian, and Ikaruga.
+We also used this textbook for aspects of the code and assets.
+If you are curious about the various prefabs & assets that I have used in my project be sure to check out the License.txt for all of that information.
+Unfortunately due to copyright & things of that nature, I am unsure if I am able to upload the prefabs that I have created from these assets directly onto this repo.